Majhar-98/Random-User-API-Performance-Test/README.md

 # Random-User-API-Performance-Test
+## Purpose of Performance Testing:
+Features and Functionality supported by a software system are not the only concern.
+A software application’s performance, like its response time, reliability, resource usage, and scalability, do matter.
+The goal of Performance Testing is not to find bugs but to eliminate performance bottlenecks.

 ## Why Choose Apache JMeter for API Testing?

 1. Open-source tool - The Apache JMeter is an open-source tool based on Java used to perform load testing and performance testing.